Mainali1/The-Planning-Bord/README.md

 - **Rust** (latest stable)
 - **.NET 8.0 SDK** (or later)
 - **Visual Studio Code** or **Visual Studio 2022** (recommended)
+- **PostgreSQL** (Optional - the application can attempt to set up a local instance, but a system installation is recommended for development)

 ## Installation and Setup